merisedot-dev/merise_dot/README.md

 ## Usage

 This software is made to be imported in any tool needing to manipulate *MCD* graphs, or anything merise-related.
-Please refer to the [features] descriptions to know how to use this library.
+Please refer to the Gherkin features descriptions in the `features` directory to know how to use this library.

 [Nix]: https://nixos.org/
-[features]: ./features/
 [Gherkin]: https://cucumber.io/